Energy in servo systems

 Over the years, ocean racing yachts have continued to evolve in terms of architecture, choice of materials and profiles to gain ever greater performance.
 Amongst these latest advances, electronics and computers have become major points in order to optimise the tuning of these boats and assist the skipper in steering them.

 Let's take a look at the electronics on board (Figure 1).
 On a racing yacht, dozens of data points (wind, boat speed, etc.) are measured by sensors.
-All of this data is collected, processed and stored by a navigation centre (Bravo 4).
-A large number of sensors can be linked to the control unit thanks to MiniNodes, which are small acquisition modules that transmit the sensor information.
-These are small acquisition modules that transmit sensor information.
-They increase the connection capacity of the navigation centre tenfold.
-The data processed by the control unit is then used either to analyse the boat's performance or is transmitted to the various navigation aid systems (routing software, tactical analysis, display, etc.) and servo systems (MAD Controller DCMotor), in particular the autopilot (MAD Brain Autopilot).
+All this data is collected, processed and stored by a central navigation unit (Bravo 4).
+A large number of sensors can be linked to the control unit via MiniNodes, small acquisition modules that transmit sensor data.
+They increase the connection capacity of the navigation system tenfold.
+The data processed by the control unit is then either used to analyze the boat's performance, or transmitted to the various navigation aid systems (routing software, tactical analysis, display, etc.) and servo systems (MAD Controller DCMotor), including the MAD Brain Autopilot.

 Figure 1: The electronics of a servo-driven sailboat

-An autopilot consists of two successive control loops.
-A "general" loop, thecontrol loop, which is managed by the MAD Brain.
-It is in this first loop that all the know-how and intelligence of the pilot resides.
-Its role is to determine the rudder angle that will allow the boat to respect the instructions specified by the skipper (a course to follow, an apparent wind angle to respect, etc.).
-In order to determine the appropriate rudder angle, the steering control algorithm relies on all the information sent back by the navigation unit (speed, apparent/actual wind, etc.).
-This angle command is then transmitted to the MAD Controller, which is responsible for ensuring that it is respected.
-This is the second loop, theservo control of the actuator.
-The MAD Controller manages the electrical power applied to the cylinder or the hydraulic pump to operate the bar.
-Its role is to adjust this power according to the tiller angle setpoint transmitted by the MAD Brain but also according to the current position of the tiller directly received via the tiller sensor or via the central unit if a processing of the measurement is necessary (e.g.: case of an installation with two sensors (tricky sensor)).
+An automatic Autopilot consists of two successive control loops.
+A "general" loop, thesteering servo loop, which is managed by the MAD Brain.
+It is in this first loop that all the know-how and intelligence of the Autopilot resides.
+Its role is to determine the rudder angle that will enable the boat to comply with the instructions given by the skipper (a course to be followed, an apparent wind angle to be respected, etc.).
+To determine the appropriate rudder angle, the steering servo-control algorithm relies on all the information returned by the navigation system (speed, apparent/actual wind, etc.).
+This angle setting is then transmitted to the MAD Controller, which ensures that it is respected.
+This is the second loop, theactuator servo-control.
+The MAD Controller manages the electrical power applied to the actuator or hydraulic pump to operate the tiller.
+Its role is to adjust this power according to the tiller angle setpoint transmitted by the MAD Brain, but also according to the current position of the tiller received directly from the tiller sensor, or from the control unit if measurement processing is required (e.g. in the case of an installation with two sensors (tricky sensor)).

 All of these control loops assist the skipper in handling the boat and provide certain safety functions (anti-cavity, etc.).
 However, manoeuvring a rudder or a foil is energy-intensive and high levels of power must be deployed.
 The servo loops set up for steering and controlling the actuators must take this criterion into account, otherwise there is a risk of running out of energy on board.
 And without energy, the boat becomes much more difficult to manage, and it is strongly advised to return to port (watermaker shutdown, loss of geolocation data, communication, obligation to steer 24 hours a day, etc.).